greysondn/minecraft/docs/notes/imports/other/world.md

 USA         - WV                    - Belington         -    519
 USA         - WV                    - Junior            -    532

+FO1 - south of sacramento, north of la, "the hub"
+F02 - Redding is in there,

 Notes:

 * I've sloppily rounded here.
 Deal with it.